-The Seamew was as odd-looking or more so than the Gannet, with a deep, relatively narrow fuselage, a two-placed cockpit perched very high to give the crew a good view, a radome directly under the cockpit, and fixed tailwheel landing gear.
+The Seamew was as odd-looking or more so than the Gannet, with a deep, relatively narrow fuselage; a two-place cockpit, perched very high to give the crew a good view; a radome directly under the cockpit; and fixed tailwheel landing gear.
 It had mid-mounted wings, a conventional tail assembly, and was powered by a single Mamba turboprop engine with 1,185 kW (1,590 SHP).
 The Seamew had a wingspan of 16.76 meters (55 feet), a maximum takeoff weight of 6,800 kilograms (15,000 pounds), and a top speed of 380 KPH (235 MPH).

 * Sources include: